deprinfo/deprinfo.github.io/index.md

 We are also conducting a study to understand the extent of this problem.
 For which, our extension anonymously collects your app names and private information requested by each app *without any of your information*.
 We even hash your user id to make sure that there is no way to identify you.
 For instance, for the above spotify app, our extension will collect the following information:
 ```
-Spotify, Friends list, Date of birth, Home town, email address
+Spotify, fl, dob, ht, ea
 ```
-That's it, it just collects the name of the app and corresponding private information.
+That's it, it just collects the name of the app and the _name_ of the private information.

 # [](#people)People